-“Bing” was elected Club Captain for two seasons 1980/81 and 1981/82 and was selected in the Meyer Shield team for eleven seasons from 1977 to 1988.
-Lloyd took a hat-trick on two occasions (one of which came against Onkaparinga on 20th October 1979) and won the Association Bowling Aggregate once, together with the WCC A Grade Aggregate for an incredible 13 consecutive seasons from 1976/77 to 1988/89, including 6 seasons in which he took more than 30 wickets.
+“Bing” was elected Club Captain for two seasons in 1980/81 and 1981/82 and was selected in the Meyer Shield team for eleven seasons from 1977 to 1988.
+Lloyd took a hat-trick on two occasions (one of which came against Onkaparinga on 20th October 1979) and won the Association Bowling Aggregate once (together with at least 5 other top three finishes), together with the WCC A Grade Aggregate for an incredible 13 consecutive seasons from 1976/77 to 1988/89, including 6 seasons in which he took more than 30 wickets.
 He also won the club Bowling Average on 7 occasions.

-His batting was just as impressive having made the tail “wag” with numerous runs scoring nine centuries, including one double century (the first Wistow ‘A’ grade player to have done so) which incredibly came in a “one day” game.
-He won the Association Batting Aggregate in 1983 together with 6 club Batting Trophies.
-When Lloyd left for Goolwa after the 1988/89 season it left a gaping hole in Wistow’s team as he had “done it all”, the most memorable being his 16 overs of express pace bowling taking 5/44 in the 1982/83 premiership win.
+His batting was just as impressive; he was generally known to bat at either No. 6 or 7, making the tail “wag” with numerous runs always scored in an attacking manner.
+All told, he scored nine centuries, including one double century (the first Wistow ‘A’ Grade player to have done so) which incredibly came in a “one day” game where he was elevated to open the innings.
+He won the Association Batting Aggregate in 1984/85 (with at least 2 other top three finishes) together with 6 club Batting Trophies.
+When Lloyd left for Goolwa after the 1988/89 season (after acquiring ownership of the Goolwa Newsagency) it left a gaping hole in Wistow’s team as he had “done it all”, the most memorable being his 16 overs of express pace bowling taking 5/44 in the 1982/83 premiership win.

 HONOUR BOARD